Around 7,000 words.

 This is a links tab page.
-On this blog post, I will include links to various DNA testing companies, blogs, and websites.
-I am updating this page during February 2018 so it’s a WIP (Work in Process) and I will update once I have finished it.
-As new sites become available, I will add them and as other sites go away, I will make a note and try to find a WayBack Machine link where possible.
+On this page, I will include links to various DNA testing companies, blogs, and websites.
 For the below sites that aren’t currently showing active links, my goal is to make all links clickable.
 Temporarily, you can do a copy/paste the URL in your browser.
 If you find a link doesn’t work, please let me know.
 For the different DNA tests, I put blood, cheek swab, or spit kit when I know which it is.
 On occasion, a company will switch from one to the other.

 DNA Testing Companies (originally added in March 2018 with some changes or updates since then) – if you see issues or notice changes (often prices, new or discontinued tests, etc., please let me know).